Common issues for this age group involve:

 Many older adult people rely on Social Security benefits during retirement.
 Problems in securing Social Security benefits, transferring benefits to spouses and dependents, or applying for benefits in the first place can require an attorney.

-People who are disabled can also apply for Social Security disability benefits.
+Disabled people can also apply for Social Security disability benefits.
 These applications and the appeal of unfavorable decisions from the Social Security Administration are often grouped in with older adult law.

 How an Older Adult Law Attorney Can Help

 An older adult law specialist can help you or an older adult family member to make long-term care and estate plans.
-For example, an older adult law attorney can help ensure that any medical treatment and end-of-life decisions are made based on the older adult's preferences.
+For example, an elder law attorney can help ensure that any medical treatment and end-of-life decisions are made based on the older adult's preferences.
 They can also explain the rights and protections the older adult has in your state and help you to report abuse.